 Free is Best

 Getting a donated venue (vs. renting space) can mean the difference between not worrying about money and suddenly having to come up $50,000.
 You know what?
 Your WordCamp should not cost $50,000.
 As we like to say in the #wordpress-dev channel, if you have a budget that high because of venue selection, “you’re doing it wrong.” 🙂 There are a number of potential venues that can be had for free:

 The trick is that you need to get someone from that venue excited about WordCamp and onto your organizing team.
 Calling a college and asking them to donate an auditorium and a handful of rooms will almost always get you transferred to their conference or facilities manager, who will want to charge you.
 A faculty member, department head, or staff member who says, “I want to host this event as part of my program,” is a different story.
 Cold-calling and retail rates are not your friends.

 If you can’t get a free venue, look for something as inexpensive as possible, so you can focus on your event’s content rather than fundraising.
 Always ask for discounts and try to negotiate.
-The worst that can happen is they say no. The WordPress Foundation is a non-profit; ask if they offer a non-profit discount, as many venues do (and in some cases, like schools, will only rent to non-profits).
+The worst that can happen is they say no.

 Avoid at All Costs